newbooks/MCCE4-Core/tests/fast_ff/readme.md

 - Run `ele_setup.py microstate.pdb` to assign charge, calculate local density, run delphi to get PBPotential, and compile to a csv file
 - Combine CSV files from multiple proteins for a comprehensive training set
 - Train the model: `ele_training.py pairwise_data.csv`
 - Some feature engineering might be necessary.
 For example, by the nature of the PB potential, the closer the atoms are, the stronger the interaction scalable by the inverse of distance.
-So using inversed Distance make KNN model better but won't affect decision tree based models much.
+So using inversed Distance make KNN model better but won't affect decision tree based models as much.
 KNN model is based on the the average of the nearest neighbors, and serves as a good reference of feature selection.

-**Validation:**
-- Does PB_Potential scale with the charge?
-This model relies on the linear replationship between Coulomb Potential and PB Potential.
-- Internal validation should show good performance.
-- Apply the trained model (pkl file) to new proteins using compiled CSV files from these proteins.

 ### Modeling RXN

 **Training:**
 - Amino acid set: Prepare side chains, place +1 charge on each atom, and calculate reaction field energy with Delphi.
 - Small, medium, and large protein sets: For each, place a charge on one atom at a time and calculate reaction field energy with PB solver.
-- These datasets are compiled into one file and used to train the RXN modifier.
+- These data sets are compiled into one file and used to train the RXN modifier.
-- The training and prediction takes out charge, and the actual RXN value should be quadratically scaled by the charge.
+- The training and prediction assumes +1 charge, and the actual RXN value should be quadratically scaled by the charge.

 Approximation (excluding mutual polarization) for multi-charge systems: